 You must choose a material that doesn’t get slippery in winter so always avoid Indian sandstone (which is cheap but really lethal when wet) and decking (which has to be maintained).

-Go a good quality textured finish containing either reconstituted stone or Yorkstone aggregates.
+Go for a good quality textured finish containing either reconstituted stone or Yorkstone aggregates.
 Avoid cobbles and smaller sizes, the costs of laying are far higher than for laying square slabs.
 Marshall’s Saxon Textured Garden Paving, which comes in buff, natural and mocha, is an excellent choice.
 Bradstone’s Old Town Paving is made from reconstituted stone.
 Average costs vary between £30and £60 per square metre and you will have to cover a reasonable area to make maintenance easier, but this is still a modest amount when compared to moving house!

 Go minimal on containers